ProgrmerJack/Hyper-Trading-Automation/README.md

 ### Running the autonomous bot

-The `hypertrader.bot` module fetches data from supported exchanges via CCXT, optionally gathers news sentiment, and when run in live mode places orders directly via CCXT.
+The `hypertrader.bot` module fetches data from supported exchanges via CCXT REST and consumes live candles from direct exchange WebSockets.
+When run in live mode it places orders via CCXT.
 When not live it writes a trading signal with calculated position size to `signal.json`.
 When multiple symbols are provided the bot will automatically trade the one with the highest recent volatility:

 ```bash
 python -m hypertrader.bot BTC-USD ETH-USD --account_balance 10000 --risk_percent 5 \